MobleyLab/blues-water-hopping-paper/SI/water-hopping-supplementary-documents/scripts/README.md

     - The specific restraint selection was '@CA&!(:158)' for MUP-1, ':209|@CA' for HSP90 and '@C' for the graphene sheets in the water box and the C60 buckyball systems.

 - `WaterTranslation.py`: Example python script to generate the OpenMM Simulations and to perform the water hopping moves.
 Required by `example.py`.
   - The move requires the user to indicate an atom and a radius defining a sphere encompassing an area of interest around the atoms position.
-This script requires user selection of an atom (line 142), the residue name of the water in the system (line 116), a PDB of the system (line 123, the PDB is used to update positions for distance calculations), and a radius.
+This script requires user selection of an atom (line 142), the residue name of the water in the system (line 116), a PDB of the system (line 124) which is used to update positions for distance calculations, and a radius (line 117).
 The first water in the system is used as a bookkeeping device (line 140).
     - System atom selection and radius details (more details can be found in the paper):
       - The HSP90 system used atom C10 of the ligand (atom number 3282), roughly the center of the ligand, and the radius was set to 1.5 nanometers.
       - The MUP-1 system used atom C9 of the ligand (atom number 2505) and the radius was set to 2.0 nanometers.